 The rule that decides the lead-photo verdict has three parts.
 They are written below as one passage because that is how they apply: all three at once, in the same photo, in the same composition decision.

 The lead-photo 3-rule stack.
 Your face occupies 55 to 65 percent of the vertical frame, framed mid-chest up.
 Your eyes land on the upper-third grid line of the photo, not the dead center, so a swiper’s gaze lands where yours already is.
-The lead slot carries no sunglasses, no hat, and no group: sunglasses kill the eye contact OkCupid’s 2010 data named as the largest single lift, hats break the face read at the silhouette, and group photos turn a single-subject test into ambiguity the swiper resolves by skipping.
+The lead slot carries no sunglasses, no hat, and no group: sunglasses kill the eye contact a strong lead is built on, hats break the face read at the silhouette, and group photos turn a single-subject test into ambiguity the swiper resolves by skipping.
 All three rules apply together.
 The lead photo that passes all three at once is the lead photo that lands.

 That is the named primitive.
 The rest of the section unpacks one rule at a time.